 Open the smoke box door; just pull it open by the door handle.
 Light your lighter/match etc., and gently open the gas control valve until a gentle hiss is heard in the burner.
-Apply your light into the smoke box and the flame should 'pop' down the fire tube and ignite the burner inside the fire tube.
-If the gas valve is not opened enough the flame will not "pop back"; it will either fail to ignite or there will be a ball of flame around the front of the engine, which will then blow the whole fire out (after giving the driver a fright)!
-When the fire sound has stabilized after about 30 seconds the gas can be turned up until a healthy roar is heard.
+Apply your light in to the smoke box and the flame should 'pop' down the fire tube and ignite the burner inside the fire tube.
+If the gas valve is opened too much the flame will not pop back; it will either fail to ignite, will roar in flame out of the smoke box, or there will be a ball of flame around the front of the engine, which will then blow the whole fire out (after giving the driver a fright)!
+When the fire sound has stabilized, after about 30 seconds the gas can be turned up until a healthy roar is heard.
 The smoke box door may be shut after about two minutes.
 Now leave the locomotive to raise steam.